anthony-murphy/FluidFramework-1/packages/dds/schema/notes.md

 - [ ] put implementations in non-index.ts files. index ts should just be exports.
 - [ ] keep test code, like MockStorage, and product code separate. test code should live in the test folder
 - [ ] you copied usage error when you should have just imported it from telemetry utils. might be other similar problems.
+- [ ] rather than SchematizedView could we have a common type for a root schema that does the same thing, but can be reused, rather than each type building their own.
 - [ ] review the schema project and add notes under AI Added heading

 # AI Added